top of page

 Sketchbook pages on the studio wall

-When I was at university, my tutor taught me that on average for every 10 drawings created 2 will be 'good' or at least that you'd want to use moving forwards.
+On average for every 10 drawings created 2 will be 'good' or at least that you'd want to use moving forwards, the other 8 can be put away for another time.
 Keeping this quantity over quality idea in mind, I find it helps to take a lot of pressure off the work.
-This makes it a bit easier to just produce the work by generating a volume of content to then work from later.
+This makes it a bit easier to just produce work by generating a volume of content to then work from later.

 sock covered feet stand next to a pile of scattered sketchbook pages

-I managed to produce 55 drawings in the 100 day challenge.
-I was a bit disappointed that I hadn't managed to create 100 drawings but I have 55 more drawings than I did when I started and that's still a good amount of work to have created.
+I created 55 drawings in the 100 day challenge.
+I was a bit disappointed that I hadn't managed to create 100 drawings but I have 55 more drawings than I did when I started and that's still a win in my eyes!

 - Set time goals.